amirdy/colorizing-BW-images/README.md

        (Please check the source code for more information, especially the number of filters and their sizes)
 ```

-# Hyperparameters, Losses and Tools
+# Hyperparameters Losses and Tools
 - #### Batch size:
    - 3